 We are recording our session today via web conferencing software.
 All of the information that you provide will be kept confidential and your name will not be associated with your comments at any time.

 Do you have any questions or concerns?

 Appendix C: Usability Tasks

-Task 1: Record, Change, and Access Demographics
+Task 1: Record, change, and access CPOE Medications